CanC-Code/YK/content/services/hedges/content.md

 ## Our Pruning Standards

-*   **Tapered Trimming:** We prune hedges slightly wider at the bottom than the top.
-This ensures that natural sunlight reaches the lower branches, preventing bottom-heavy leaf loss and keeping the screen full from top to bottom.
+*   **Tapered Trimming:** We prune hedges slightly wider at the bottom than the top to ensure sunlight reaches lower branches.
-*   **Structural Health Assessment:** Before making cuts, we check for pest damage or diseased wood, safely removing troubled branches to keep the entire hedge line healthy.
 *   **Thorough Clean-up:** Once our precise trimming work is finished, we gather all raw clippings, branches, and woody material, ensuring your yard is completely clear of debris.

 ---

 ## Get a Custom Estimate

 Need your property lines manicured, or have a wild, overgrown hedge that needs to be reclaimed?
-We are here to help.

-*   Verify if your property falls within our standard service boundaries on our [Service Area](/area/) page.
-*   Send over details about your property lines and request an estimate on our [Contact Us](/contact/) page.
+Send over details about your property lines and request an estimate on our [Contact Us](/contact/) page.